talex-touch/talex-touch/apps/docs/docs/documents/index.md

 ## Ultimate Customization

-`Polyglot Toolbox` excels in customization, offering both default configurations and extensive customization options.
+`Tuff` excels in customization, offering both default configurations and extensive customization options.
 This flexibility allows you to:

 - **Personalize Your Workspace**: Choose which tools to install and how to arrange them
 - **Optimize Performance**: Install only the plugins you need to keep the application lightweight